Skip to navigation Skip to content

 Delegation and evidence required

-See Escalations for more information on escalating a work item to the Service Support Officer (APS5).
+See Escalations - Medicare Compensation Recovery for more information on escalating a work item to the Service Support Officer (APS5).

-See Escalations for more information on escalating a work item to Program Management (APS5).
+See Escalations - Medicare Compensation Recovery for more information on escalating a work item.

-Table 3: outlines the evidence and delegations required to amend a notice of past benefits (NOPB) at pre judgment or settlement stage.
+Table 4: outlines the evidence and delegations required to amend a Notice of past benefits (NOPB), Notice of charge (NOC) or Notice of past benefits - advance payment (NOPB-AP) post judgment or settlement.

 Reason for amendment